-How to Diagnose Your Small Business Before You Try to Fix It
+How to Diagnose Your Small Business Before You Waste Money Fixing the Wrong Thing

 What Does It Mean to Diagnose a Small Business?